apache/logging-flume/source/sphinx/FlumeUserGuide.rst

   org.acme.coyote.wylie.config.WylieCoyotePackageProvider

-This would result in all classes in the `org.acme.coyote.wylie" package and it`s sub-packages being scannedfor Spring components to be included.
+This would result in all classes in the `org.acme.coyote.wylie` package and it`s sub-packages being scanned by Spring for components to be included.
 Note that classes found there may also use Spring's `@Import` annotation to include classes in other packages.
+In addition, since the getPackages method returns a List more than one package can be specified.

 Component Wiring
 ----------------